stringparser/gulp-runtime/README.md

-## gulp-repl
+## gulp-runtime

-Use gulp as a repl after it starts your tasks.
+gulp runtime manager.

 ## Warning!
 #### Work in progress :).
 Not yet on npm or anything.